Vineyard Wind I offshore wind farm

 Evolution of the project

-On 18 November 2021, construction began on Vineyard Wind 1, the first large offshore wind farm in the United States, which will be 25 times the size of the only existing facility of its kind in the country, located in Rhode Island.
+On 18 November 2021, construction began on Vineyard Wind I, the first large offshore wind farm in the United States, 25 times the size of the only existing facility of its kind at that time in the country, located in Rhode Island.

-Vineyard Wind I has therefore secured all necessary permits, among them the federal approval from the US Bureau of Ocean Energy Management (BOEM), to commission Vineyard Wind I.
+Vineyard Wind I achieved all necessary permits for its construction, among them the federal approval from the US Bureau of Ocean Energy Management (BOEM), to commission Vineyard Wind I. In addition, BOEM issued the Final Environmental Impact Statement (FEIS) for the park, a comprehensive study to evaluate the potential environmental impacts of the proposed project.

-After receiving final authorization from the Federal Energy Regulatory Commission (FERC), the company has now executed an agreement with ISO New England to connect its generation into the New England electric power grid at the NSTAR 115kV switch station in Barnstable, Massachussets.
+After receiving final authorization from the Federal Energy Regulatory Commission (FERC), the company has now executed an agreement with ISO New England to connect its generation into the New England electric power grid – at the NSTAR 115kV switch station in Barnstable, Massachusetts–, and signed long-term energy sale agreements with Massachusetts’s electricity distribution companies.

 The components

-Vineyard Wind I will be utilizing GE Renewable Energy's industry leading Haliade-X wind turbine generators, the most powerful in operation to date, with up to 13 megawatts of power and a height of 248 metres.
-Each of these turbines can save 52,000 tonnes of CO2 per year and in a single rotation — of 38,000 m2 — they can generate the energy needed for a home for more than two days.
+Vineyard Wind uses GE Renewable Energy's industry leading Haliade-X wind turbine generators, the most powerful in operation to date, with up to 13 megawatts of power and a height of 248 metres.
+Each of these turbines can save 52,000 tonnes of CO2 per year and in a single rotation generates energy for a home in Massachusetts for an entire day.

-Meanwhile, Windar Renovables is responsible for manufacturing the wind turbine foundations.
-The contract is worth around 100 million euros and has led to approximately 400 jobs (500 at peak times) at the plant in Asturias (Spain).
+Meanwhile, Windar Renovables has been responsible for manufacturing 62 wind turbine foundations.
+The contract, worth around 100 million euros, has led to approximately 400 jobs (500 at peak times) at the plant in Asturias (Spain).

-Vineyard Wind I has entered into an agreement with Italian company Prysmian Group worth 200 million euros to design, manufacture, install and commission the submarine cabling system that will connect the offshore wind farm with the Continental US power transmission grid.
-The project requires a total of 134 kilometres of high voltage alternating current electric cable.
+The Italian Prysmian Group, after entering into an agreement worth 200 million euros, was responsible for the commissioning of the submarine cabling system that will connect the offshore wind farm with the Continental US power transmission grid.
+The project required a total of 134 kilometres of high voltage alternating current electric cable.

-Lastly, US company Southwire has been selected as the main supplier to design, manufacture and installation of the more than 51 kilometres of high voltage overland cable.
+The U.S. company Southwire was in charge of the design, manufacture and installation of the more than 51 kilometres of high-voltage overland cable.
 The cable has been manufactured at the Southwire plant in Huntersville (North Carolina), which will use avant-garde technology to produce high and extra-high-voltage cables ranging from 69 kV to 500 kV.

 In July 2023, the installation of the offshore substation, which will serve the entire Vineyard Wind I project, was completed.
 It is the first substation of its kind installed by Iberdrola in the United States and the sixth in the world, weighing more than 5,000 tonnes, making it the largest the company has ever installed.